jdjgilbert/wildecolhull/content/authors/Toby-Bagnall/_index.md

 ---

-Toby's MSc focused on the effects of nutrition upon feeding decisions at different rearing temperatures in Osmoa bicornis.
+Toby's MSc focused on the effects of nutrition upon feeding decisions at different rearing temperatures in _Osmia bicornis_.